besrabasant/eslint-plugin-no-temp/README.md

 - **no-temp-comments**: Prevents code marked as temporary (using the @temp tag in comments) from being committed.
 This encourages developers to review or remove temporary code snippets before pushing changes.

 ## Contributing
-Contributions to `eslint-plugin-custom` are always welcome, whether it be improvements to the documentation, bug fixes, or new features.
+Contributions to `eslint-plugin-no-temp` are always welcome, whether it be improvements to the documentation, bug fixes, or new features.

 ## License
 This project is licensed under the MIT License.